Dialogue

 The European Union Green Deal and the United States Inflation Reduction Act are examples of a new direction for the world’s largest economies, with a strong emphasis on industrial decarbonization to achieve the Paris Agreement targets.
 Developing countries need to reflect on what type of industrial and trade policies and cooperation for climate action is available and would make sense for them in today’s context.
 What are some of the principles that all countries need to consider when designing trade-related climate policies to enable a just transition?

-Register to attend this dialogue as part of IISD's Trade and Sustainability Hub in the margins of the WTO's 13th Ministerial Conference.
+This dialogue was part of IISD's Trade and Sustainability Hub in the margins of the WTO's 13th Ministerial Conference.

 In collaboration with